awsdocs/aws-storagegateway-user-guide/doc_source/MaintenanceUpdateBandwidth-common.md

 .NOTES
     PREREQUISITES:
-    1) AWS Tools for PowerShell from http://aws.amazon.com/powershell/
+    1) AWS Tools for PowerShell from https://aws.amazon.com/powershell/
     2) Credentials and region stored in session using Initialize-AWSDefault.
-    For more info see, http://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html
+    For more info, see https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html

 .EXAMPLE
     powershell.exe .\SG_UpdateBandwidth.ps1